The Pros and Cons of Floor-to-Ceiling Bathroom Tiling

 Waterproofs Walls

 Bathrooms are damp areas and the walls which are subjected to constant moisture can easily develop discoloration and rot over time.
-Complete floor to ceiling tiling waterproofs the walls, making them impervious to steam as well as water splashes from the shower and sink.
+Complete floor to ceiling tiling waterproofs the walls, making them impervious to steam as well as water splashes from the shower and sink, which is a great feature if you choose to install a double vanity.
 In this way, this tile installation helps you avoid issues like peeling paint, mold and crumbling plaster.

 Durability